Today starts with a tour of one of the Jumilla Wine Route wineries, featured in the Wine Routes of Spain Product Club.

 Once you have finished your tour of the monastery, it will be time for lunch at one of the Jumilla Wine Route restaurants, where you can sample the area's exquisite traditional cuisine.

-After lunch, your wine tasting itinerary continues at another of the wineries on the Jumilla Wine Route, where you can recap on what you learned during the first wine tasting.
+After lunch, your wine tasting itinerary continues at another of

 Next, you can visit another of the town's most outstanding relics: El Casón, the best-preserved late Roman monument in Europe.

 You can find out more about the town's history, wandering around the Plaza de Arriba.
 Here you can visit the Council Palace, the only example of Renaissance civil architecture in the Region of Murcia, which was refurbished in 1997 to 1999 and subsequently reopened as the 'Jerónimo Molina' Municipal Archaeological Museum.

 Very nearby, the early 17th Century San José Chapel and the old Inn, now the People's University, are also worth a visit.

 Afterwards, it is on to the Main Parish Church of Santiago, one of the great symbols of the city and a National Monument since 1931.